Schlyngel/checkpoint/README.md

 - save the main.c file in the repo
 - prevent errors where I saw them

-## Should I use it for my project when it's done?
+## Should I use it for my project?

 ### Short answer: Probably not.